What is Benign Prostatic Hyperplasia (BPH) or prostate enlargement?

 - Weak urine stream

-See a doctor if you are having urinary problems, even if the symptoms do not affect your quality of life.
+See a urologist if you are having urinary problems, even if the symptoms do not affect your quality of life.
 This is because it is still important to determine other underlying conditions that may cause the problem.
 If left untreated, BPH may result in urinary tract obstruction, kidney failure or bladder stones.

-Diagnosing Benign Prostatic Hyperplasia
+How is Benign Prostatic Hyperplasia (BPH) diagnosed?

 - Rectal examination to check the size of your prostate and for nodules